-The common lightweight cast iron cookware items include frying pans, woks, skillets, griddles and Dutch ovens.
+The common lightweight cast iron cookware items include frying pans, woks, skillets, griddles, and Dutch ovens.

 Advantages of Lightweight Cast Iron Cookware over Standard Cast Iron Pieces

-- More comfortable weight is the main advantage of light cast iron cookware over traditional one.
+- More comfortable weight is the main advantage of light cast iron cookware over the traditional one.
 It is said that cast iron becomes heavier as the owner grows older.
 The lighter cookware items are easier to handle during cooking or cleaning compared to regular cast iron.
 The lower weight is especially important for cookware pieces that are meant for everyday use.
 Being much lighter than traditional cast iron it is suitable for people with Arthritis who cannot handle heavy cookware items.

-- Due to lower heat retention capability, lightweight cast iron pans cook less evenly than their thicker counterparts.
+- Due to lower heat retention capability, lightweight cast-iron pans cook less evenly than their thicker counterparts.

 - Lightweight cast iron cookware is more fragile than traditional cast iron cookware.
 It is prone to damage such as cracking and splitting.

 Cleaning: To treat lightweight cast iron pans, you just need to follow the same cleaning and storage directions that apply to the standard cast iron items.
 Cast iron cookware is not dishwasher safe.
-Using detergents is also not recommended because harsh detergent will ruin the seasoning and dry out the cooking surface.
+Using detergents is also not recommended because harsh detergents will ruin the seasoning and dry out the cooking surface.
 A mild soap can be used if you plan to re-season the pan after washing.
 Scrub remaining food with a metal spatula, then rinse with pure hot water.
 Don’t leave it to air dry.
 You must dry it immediately using a paper towel, then put it on the hot stove to complete drying.
 Coat the inside surface with a thin layer of vegetable oil before storing it.
 Store it in a dry place.

 Seasoning: Seasoning helps prevent rusting and makes the interior metal surface smooth.
 You can season lightweight cast iron items the same way as your heavy cast iron pans.
 Use a paper towel to rub a little flaxseed oil over the entire interior surface.
 Place the pan on the stovetop over medium heat or bake in the oven at 400 degrees for about an hour.
 Let the pan cool down and wipe with a dry paper towel.